 The Technology Development group is dedicated to identifying and evaluating next generation battery electrochemical couples.
 We combine capabilities in advanced battery materials synthesis, battery testing, electrochemical characterization, and spectroscopy on advanced electrode materials to solve energy storage problems.
 Our group maintains strong connections with industry and the academic research community that allows us to maintain a leadership role in developing functional materials for electrochemical energy storage.
 We contribute to several DOE programs in many areas of energy storage, mainly in the areas of transportation.

-- Full Cell Development based on combinations of Ni-rich, coated, or concentration gradient lithium-ion cathode materials, carbon-based anode materials, and electrolytes that contain functional additives, to create high-energy-density lithium-ion batteries.
+- Full Cell Development based on combinations of cell components to create high-energy-density lithium-ion batteries.
+We are focused on

 - Synthesis of Ni-rich LIB cathodes; performance optimization using various coatings, and construction of cation concentration gradients with the particles.

 - Evaluation of carbon-based anode materials, lithium metal systems, and Li4Ti5O12-based (LTO) technology.
 LTO systems are being investigated as a component of full cells for fast charging applications.

 - Identification of various liquid electrolyte systems that contain new solvents, salts, and functional additives.